Kusig/samba-domain/README.md

 ## Webmin Integration
-Webmin is installed on this docker forked docker image, so the port 10000 can be exposed for samba management
+Webmin is installed on this docker forked docker image, so the port 10000 can be exposed for samba management In order to login in Webmin with root account, you need to assign the same a password within the image. eg. docker exec -ti samba passwd

 ## Joining the domain with Ubuntu
 For joining the domain with any client, everything should work just as you would expect if the active directory server was Windows based.
 For Ubuntu, there are many guides availble for joining, but to make things easier you can find an easily configurable script for joining your domain here: https://raw.githubusercontent.com/Fmstrat/samba-domain/master/ubuntu-join-domain.sh